 But are we alone?
 Aren’t we somehow more connected to the rest of humanity as never before seen in this lifetime?
 Isn’t it times of greatest need that make us yearn to know God is real, and near?

 Shouldn’t we live always with our eyes on Jesus.
-Emulating His responses to others.
+Emulating His response to others.
 Loving fully.
 Forgiving always.
 Building trust in relationships to the point we can speak freely of the love of Christ.

 Living not in fear, but in confident hope that God is not absent.
 God is not unaware of the cries of the desperate.
 Not unable to stop this dread disease.
 And in the meantime, asking us to take care of one another.

 In the universe, we’re given resources that sustain life.
 On earth, ecosystems abound to provide for all our needs.
+We though, must take care of all that has been entrusted to us.

 In love, humanity was created.
 In grace, redemption and restoration made possible.
+In Scripture, we are called to be reconcilers, carriers of the One who reconciles us.